 Fluorescent lights save electricity and are a good choice for energy conservation.
 However, they do contain a very small amount of mercury sealed within the glass tubing, making the lights toxic and banned from being put in the trash.

-If you live in Belmont, Burlingame, East Palo Alto, Foster City, Hillsborough, Menlo Park, San Carlos, San Mateo, or a variety of neighborhoods in the unincorporated areas of the County, you were previously eligible for the HHW Door-to-Door Pickup program, but as of January 1, 2017 that program has been discontinued.
+If you live in Atherton Belmont, Burlingame, East Palo Alto, Foster City, Hillsborough, Menlo Park, Redwood City, San Carlos, San Mateo, or a variety of neighborhoods in the unincorporated areas of the County, you were previously eligible for the HHW Door-to-Door Pickup program, but as of January 1, 2017 that program has been discontinued.
 The San Mateo County government did not administer this program but is helping to spread the word about the transition.

 Use the County's Household Hazardous Waste (HHW) Program

-Have you cleaned out your house and gotten a load of HHW ready?
-Don’t live in an At Your Door city (see above)?
+Have you cleaned out your home and realize you have a variety of HHW to get ride of?
 Make an appointment online, and drop off your fluorescent lights along with everything else.

 Find information on how to recycle other household hazardous wastes.